 Key Stage Two consists of four separate year groups, with up to 30 pupils in each class.
-For further information on KS2 classes including curriculum newsletters please see the individual class pages.
+For further information on KS2 classes including curriculum posts, please see the individual class pages.

 The curriculum of the school is based largely on the National Curriculum.

 The curriculum at Batley Grammar School, Primary Phase, is designed to provide a broad and balanced education that meets the needs of all pupils and gives them the skills, knowledge and understanding to prepare them for their future lives.

 It ensures that academic success, creativity and problem solving, reliability, responsibility and resilience, as well as physical development, well-being and mental health are key elements that support the development of the whole child and promote a positive attitude to learning.